samuel-minonne/DM_NSI_casse_brique/README.md

 - the lives system doesn't work properly (sometimes more than one hp is lost)
 - if the player moves while the ball hits its side, the ball might get stuck inside the player
 - the game crashes if multiple bricks get deleted at the same time

+Things to do to improve the game:
+- Change the ball movement system so that we don't have to round the speed
+- Do more playtesting to find more bugs
 </br>